swinslow/ll-explorer-py/docs/notes.md

 No adjustment to **procmap** should be required.

+FIXME note language in guideline referring to a comment indicator "which occurs at the beginning of _each_ line in a matchable section".

 ### Step 3: Convert to lowercase

 Convert all letter characters in the **proc** string to lowercase.